patjan23/GlobeSystemSimulator/README.md

 2. **Open in Visual Studio**
    - Open `GlobeSystemSimulator.sln`
    - Restore NuGet packages

-   - Build the solution (Ctrl+Shift+B)
+3. **Build the solution**
+   - Press `Ctrl+Shift+B`

-3. **Run the application**
+4. **Run the application**
-   - Press F5 to start debugging
+   - Press `F5` to start debugging
-   - Or Ctrl+F5 to run without debugging
+   - Or `Ctrl+F5` to run without debugging

-### Using the Simulator
+## 🎮 Using the Simulator

-1. **Manual Control**:
+### Manual Control

 - Use the X, Y, Z sliders to position the catheter
 - Observe real-time signal changes in electrode displays
 - Watch electrode colors change based on contact quality

-2. **Auto-Mapping**:
+### Auto-Mapping

 - Click "Start Auto-Mapping" for automated demonstration
 - The system will automatically navigate around the heart surface
 - Monitor mapping progress in real-time

-3. **Signal Interpretation**:
+### Signal Interpretation

 - **Red Electrodes**: Strong signal (close to heart surface)
 - **Blue Electrodes**: Weak signal (far from heart surface)
 - **Progress Bars**: Visual representation of signal strength

 ## 📁 Project Structure